Sv443-Network/SvCoreLib/docs.md

 > ### clamp()
-> Highly random number generator where you can specify an upper and lower boundary.
+> Makes sure the provided number `num` is always in between a set boundary.
 >
 > Specify the upper and lower boundary with the parameters `min` and `max`
 > ```ts